When I began writing about personal branding in executive job search in 2008, it was a relatively new concept.

 To get a handle on and communicate the unique value you offer – your brand – you need to do some digging to define the unique set of strengths, personal attributes and drivers that differentiate you from your peers and competitors.

 Along with introspection, the true measure of your brand comes from eliciting and assimilating feedback from those who know you best.
 They already know what your brand is about.
 They know what you’re the “go to” person for.

-The branding process also includes identifying your target audience so that your brand positioning message will resonate with them.
+The branding process also includes identifying your target audience so that your brand positioning messaging will resonate with them.

 But branding isn’t just about marketing yourself.

 Because the defining and development process looks at your vision, purpose, values and passions, branding is also a personal development tool.